gnosthi/quixical/README.md

 - "-csv: specify the problems file in csv format (question,answer)"
 - "-n: specify the number of questions to run through (0 = all questions)"
 - "-t: specify a time in seconds to complete a quiz (no time limit by default)"
+- "-r: randomize the question in the csv file, true or false (default is true)"